dantleech/blog/content/posts/2023-04-23-self-testing.md

 In Phpactor there are lots of _units_ of code which add a category of functionality.
 One such examples is a _Diagnostic Provider_.
-Diagnostic providers provide feedback about your code:
+Diagnostic providers provide diagnostics which provide feedback about your code:

 ![diagnostic](/images/2023-04-23/diagnostic.png)
 *a diagnostic being shown in Neovim*